 - Start where you can with what you need.
 That will look different everywhere but let your community’s needs guide what you do.
 If you have an incredibly knowledgeable group that feels confident, powerful, and ready to enact change in the legislature on day 1, go do that!
 If your larger community needs lots of contraception counseling, get on that.
 If your group wants to make lasting changes to the curriculum, start toward curriculum reform action.
 If all you feel safe and comfortable with is inviting 5 people to watch a documentary, that is world-changing.

-On Part Two (coming up next week) Leeore will talk about the activities her new chapter engaged in.
+Read here the part two, where Leeore talks about the activities her new chapter engaged in.